What are Strategic Insights?

 For each Insight you can specify:

-• Title: This is the name of your insight.
-It should typically include something about something observable, and the positive or negative impact it could have on the organisation.
-For example "Disastified customers could leave (something observable) eroding economies of scale in the business (the negative impact it could have on the organisation).
+- Title: This is the name of your insight.
+It should typically include the observable phenomenon, the impact, and the qualification of the causal relationships between the two, as described above.
+For example, "Disastified customers could leave (something observable) eroding economies of scale in the business (the negative impact it could have on the organisation).
 Avoid vague statements like "Customer satisfaction" - what about it?
 Remember, the title itself should be insightful!

-• Impact: Is the impact positive or favourable, or negative or unfavourable for the organisation?
+- Impact: Is the impact positive or favourable, or negative or unfavourable for the organisation (if it does nothing different about it)?

 Depending on what you say for Scope and Impact, you may then also be able to specify: